ChristianBeer/ProFTPd-Admin/README.md

 ## Thanks / Links

 Lex Brugman for initiating this project
 Justin Vincent for the ezSQL library
+Ricardo Padilha for implementing sqlite3, pbkdf2 and bootstrap support